TUDsun/CC-CSI/README.md

 - See `INSTALL.md` for installation instruction.

-- See the following papers for details of CC-CSI.
+- For details of CC-CSI, see

 	- [*Cross-Correlated Contrast Source Inversion*](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7862846), S. Sun, B. J. Kooiji, T. Jin, A. G. Yarovoy, IEEE Transactions on Antennas and Propagation, 65 (5), 2592 - 2603, 2017